This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Intrauterine insemination: A catheter (thin rubber tube) is placed into your vagina and uterus.
 Sperm is put into your uterus through the catheter.

-- Cervical insemination: Caregivers put sperm on the opening of your cervix using a catheter.
+- Cervical insemination: Healthcare providers put sperm on the opening of your cervix using a catheter.
 Slippery mucus in your cervix may help the sperm travel into your uterus.

-- Intraperitoneal insemination: Caregivers insert a needle into your abdomen and put the sperm into one or both of your fallopian tubes.
+- Intraperitoneal insemination: Healthcare providers insert a needle into your abdomen and put the sperm into one or both of your fallopian tubes.

 - After insemination, you may need to lie flat on your back for several minutes.
-Do not get up before caregivers say it is okay.
+Do not get up before healthcare providers say it is okay.

 - Medicine to help you ovulate may cause stomach pain, headaches, or nausea.
 You may have a higher risk of ovarian cysts.
 Ovulation medicine may cause a condition called ovarian hyperstimulation syndrome (OHSS).
 With mild OHSS, you may have abdominal pain and weight gain.
 Your ovaries may grow larger.
 With severe OHSS, fluid may collect in the tissues outside of your abdomen, which can cause trouble breathing.